MicrosoftDocs/azure-devops-docs/docs/boards/work-items/work-item-deployments-control.md

 [!INCLUDE [temp](../_shared/version-vsts-only.md)]

+The release deployments control shows release information for only those work items that have been associated to a commit that is part of a build being released.

 > [!NOTE]
-> The deployments control currently works with classic release pipelines only.
+> The release deployments control currently works with classic release pipelines and with Azure DevOps Services (cloud) only.
+If your project is customized using a Hosted XML process, you need to update your work item type definitions to display the control.
+For details, see XXX.
->
-> This feature is currently in preview and subject to change.

-The deployments control will show release information for only those work items that have been associated to a commit that is part of the build being released.

 - [Learn how to associate work items to commits](../backlogs/connect-work-items-to-git-dev-ops.md)